madprogramer/PublicDatasets/WeeklyMeetings.md

 #### Where do you need help from Veronika?

-* Replace this text with a bullet point list of what you need help from Veronica on.
+* Is it a good idea to stick to MIDL (future years?)
-* It's ok if your list is only one bullet point long!
+  * MICCAI?
-* Try to estimate how long each task will take.
+* Try different keywords maybe

 #### Any other topics